MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/enable-the-report-message-add-in.md

 ms.assetid: 4250c4bc-6102-420b-9e0a-a95064837676
 ms.collection:
   - M365-security-compliance
-description: Learn how to enable the Report Message or the Report Phishing add-ins for Outlook and Outlook on the web, for individual users or for your entire organization. ms.technology: mdo ms.prod: m365-security
+description: Learn how to enable the Report Message or the Report Phishing add-ins for Outlook and Outlook on the web, for individual users, or for your entire organization. ms.technology: mdo ms.prod: m365-security
 ---